 Coloring books, play dough, silly putty, these are all great ways to make the time fly by.
-Favorite books, favorite videos on the DVR player, iPAD or phone are all entertaining as well.
+Favourite books, favourite videos on the DVR player, iPad or phone are all entertaining as well.
 There are many educational games that can be downloaded and played on the plane, which are a great way to pass the time.

-If your child has a special lovey or stuffed animal, definitely bring him or her on the plane with you, do not pack it underneath.
-There have been times on the plane where my child wanted his lovey, even though it is big and bulky I was SO glad to have it with me.
-You just don’t want to take chances with something that will make your child calm and happy while traveling to an unfamiliar destination.
+If your child has a special lovely or stuffed animal, definitely bring him or her on the plane with you, do not pack it underneath.
+There have been times on the plane where my child wanted his lovely, even though it is big and bulky I was SO glad to have it with me.
+You just don’t want to take chances with something that will make your child calm and happy while travelling to an unfamiliar destination.

 5. How can I make a layover easier with kids?